A Successful EM Match

 - Oct 1: Dean’s letter sent to residency programs

-- Stay up to date on the basics and FOAMed:
+- Stay up to date on the basics of EM and FOAMed:

 - Podcasts: